AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 - Advanced analytics and ML model training:

-  **Azure Databricks** is used to generate a set of offline calcuations based on user events to create implict ratings and associations used to drive new and current user recommendations.
+  **Azure Databricks** is used to generate a set of offline calculations based on user events to create implicit ratings and associations used to drive new and current user recommendations.

 - eCommerce web app: